 Citizens of the community

 The software is essential and beneficial for a community as a whole.
-Therefore, once the software starts running and has a number of users, an entire community will be affected and will benefit from the software.
+Therefore, once the software starts running and has several users, an entire community will be affected and will benefit from the software.

 1.5 Expected Costs and Benefits